STUDIO-Artaban/libeng/README.md

 ```

 # Android
-To install and use **libeng** you have to create first an Android project with Eclipse from the **Android/Framework/libeng** project (Native support added), and to include shared and static library dependencies below:
+To install and use **libeng** you have to create first an Android project with Eclipse from the **Android/Framework/libeng** project (Native support added), and to include shared and static library dependencies below (see [Android/Framework/Dependencies](https://github.com/STUDIO-Artaban/libeng/tree/master/Android/Framework/Dependencies) content):
+* boost 1.53.0 or later (static library)
+* openal 1.15.1 or later (shared library)
+* libogg-vorbis (shared library)

 Then...